 Charlotte-Mecklenburg Storm Water Services fees

-In September 2011, the Mecklenburg Board of County Commissioners approved spending Storm Water fee revenue for the Quick Buy.
+The Board of County Commissioners voted in September 2011 to spend Storm Water fee revenue for the Quick Buy.

 See a presentation to the Board about the 2011 Quick Buy